Jarrad Paul

-Jarrad Paul (born June 20, 1976) is an American screenwriter, director, and actor.
+Jarrad Paul (born June 20, 1976) is an American screenwriter, director and actor.

 Early life and education

 Paul grew up in Miami, Florida.
 After graduating from high school, he moved to Los Angeles.

 Career

 Paul co-created and executive produced the Fox comedy The Grinder starring Rob Lowe and Fred Savage.
 He also co-wrote and co-directed The D Train starring Jack Black and James Marsden, which was purchased at the 2015 Sundance Film Festival by IFC.
-During the 1990s Paul had a role on Seinfeld, Home Improvement as Jason and a recurring role in the 2000s on Monk.
+During the 1990s Paul had a role on Seinfeld as Darin, Home Improvement as Jason and a recurring role in the 2000s on Monk.
 In 1999, he co-starred with Jay Mohr in Action as screenwriter Adam Rafkin.

 Films he has appeared in include 40 Days and 40 Nights, The Shaggy Dog, and Yes Man, which he also co-wrote.